Antoinette Tidjani Alou: Early life and education

 Antoinette Tidjani Alou was born in Jamaica and her secondary education took place at Convent of Mercy Academy 'Aplaha' in Kingston.
 She studied at the University of the West Indies in Kingston where she obtained a Bachelor of Arts degree.
 She continued her studies and was awarded a doctorate at the University Michel de Montaigne-Bordeaux 3.
 She defended her thesis in 1991 on the dramatic works of Paul Claudel.

 Teaching and research

 Tidjani Alou began teaching French and comparative literature at Abdou Moumouni University in Niamey in 1994.
 She is a lecturer in Comparative Literature and in 2016 was appointed Coordinator of the Arts and Culture Department.
 Her research focuses on the constructions of Sahelian identity in written and oral literature, as well as the political constructions of identity.
 She is also an expert on depictions of the mytho-historical figure of Sarraounia.

-In 2006, she was appointed president of the International Association for Oral Literature of Africa (ISOLA), a position she held for eight years.
+In 2006, she was appointed president of the International Society for the Oral Literatures of Africa (ISOLA), a position she held for eight years.
 She has worked on the Women Writing Africa Project and is a member of the research group Literature, Gender and Development: Nigerien Visions and Perspectives.